fernandagil/ms4-plants-shop/TESTING.md

 - profile.css

 The test returned no warnings in checkout.css and profile.css.
 However, the test returned two type of warnings in the base.css file:
-- related to the buttons colours and borders.
+- related to the buttons' colours and borders.
 These warnings were ignored since they were design choices and they don't affect any functionality of the code.
 - related to browser cross-compatibility.
 These warnings were also ignored in order to have the content render properly on every browser.
 ![](readme-files/css-warnings.png)